 Our course has been designed by experts in the teaching of modern languages, so you can be fully prepared for your new career.
-Our one-year full time and two-year part time courses gives you Qualified Teacher Status (QTS) and a Post Graduate Certificate in Education (PGCE), both of which are nationally and internationally recognised.
-The PGCE is provided by Sheffield Hallam University and includes 60 credits at level 7 (Master’s level,) which are portable if you wish to complete your full Master’s at a later date.
+Our one-year full time course gives you Qualified Teacher Status (QTS) and a Post Graduate Certificate in Education (PGCE), both of which are nationally and internationally recognised.
+The PGCE is provided by Sheffield Hallam University and includes 60 credits at level 7 (Master’s level), which are portable if you wish to complete your full Master’s at a later date.

-We have also run sessions with these leading experts in MFL teaching: Emma Marsden and Rachel Hawkes from NCELP (National Centre for Excellence for Language Pedagogy); Gianfranco Conti; Joe Dale; Steven Fawkes; Charlotte Ryland; Colin Christie.
+We have also run sessions with these leading experts in MFL teaching: Emma Marsden and Rachel Hawkes from NCELP (National Centre for Excellence for Language Pedagogy); Gianfranco Conti; Joe Dale; Steven Fawkes; Charlotte Ryland; Colin Christie and James Stubbs.